| 064

 Description

-The Resting Stone consists of a large boulder located on a
+The Resting Stone appears to be a large angular boulder forming

-to the west of the ancient track running from the Devil's Beef
+to the west of the ancient tracks running from the Devil's Beef

 Tub above Moffat to Tweedsmuir.
-The stone is surrounded by the
+The stone measures approx. 0.90m

-been referred to as The Reivers' Resting Stone and measures 1.60
+been referred to as The Reivers' Resting Stone.

 Directions